philipplive/Citrix-VNC-console-forwarding/README.md

 * [API documentation](https://developer-docs.citrix.com/projects/citrix-hypervisor-sdk/en/latest/xs-api-extensions/)

 ## Notes
-* Check the HTTP-response if it contains a status code 200
+* Check the HTTP-response if it has status code 200
 * To cut of the HTTP-header you can also use (partial-stream)[https://www.npmjs.com/package/partial-stream]